 3. Remote Rural Homes

 Many rural communities in countries such as Nepal, Uganda, and Bolivia are far from the electricity grid.
 These homes rely on candles or kerosene lamps, which are both expensive and hazardous.
-Solar bottle bulbs offer a safe, , and renewable solution to provide lighting during the day, reducing the need for costly and dangerous alternatives.
+Solar bottle bulbs offer a safe, cost-effective, and renewable solution to provide lighting during the day, reducing the need for costly and dangerous alternatives.

 Example: In Bangladesh, solar bottle bulbs are being used in rural homes, improving living conditions by bringing natural light into areas that previously relied on kerosene lamps.